 - Throughout students’ college exploration process, market resources that are available to students experiencing homelessness or who struggle with meeting basic needs.
 These marketing “touchpoints” can include the college or university website, application and admissions materials, college tours, and orientation programming.

 - Encourage faculty members to include a note on their syllabus directing students to the appropriate contact if they are experiencing food and housing challenges.
-Faculty members can also supplement their syllabus notes to include technology-related resources that schools can provide for free, such as on-campus wireless internet, software, clickers, laptops, and tablets for rent like at Indiana University.
+Faculty members can also supplement their syllabus notes to include technology-related resources that schools can provide for free, such as on-campus wireless internet, software, clickers, laptops, and tablets for rent.

 - Host programs during breaks where students might still be on campus.
-Leverage Resident Assistants, alumni, and other personnel and allies to provide meals and build community.
+Leverage Resident Assistants, alumni, and other personnel and allies to provide/donate meals and build community.

 - Raise awareness and conduct intentional outreach initiatives, such as SNAP or FAFSA application assistance, during homelessness and hunger awareness week.

-- Create safe, open, and comfortable spaces were students feel welcome and can easily access tools and resources.
-For example, the University of Washington’s Doorway Project offers a pilot community cafe hub where the campus community and services providers collaborate together to serve Seattle’s homeless youth population.
+- Create safe, open, and comfortable spaces where students feel welcome and can easily access tools and resources.
+For example, the University of Washington’s Doorway Project offers a pilot community cafe hub where the campus community and service providers collaborate together to serve Seattle’s homeless youth population.

 Current and Pending Laws & Policies